KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when an object is not present.

-    throw [System.Data.ObjectNotFoundException]::New("an object is not present.")
+    throw [System.Data.ObjectNotFoundException]::New('an object is not present.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Data.ObjectNotFoundException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Data.ObjectNotFoundException.aspx)